Search this site

 The mad man called out, "Stay away, stay away.
 Everything is false."

-I saw that it was already morning and Meher Ali, even on this terrible wet day, had not abandoned his normal activity of going around the palace and shouting out his favourite refrain.
+I saw that it was already dawn, and Meher Ali, even on this terrible wet day, had not abandoned his usual activity of going round the palace and shouting out his favourite refrain.
 It suddenly occurred to me that Meher Ali too might have at one time resided in this palace and had turned mad.
-This stony devil continued to draw him to it and it is this fatal attraction that caused Meher Ali to go around it every morning.
+This stony demon continued to draw him to it; the attraction was so intense that he had to come every morning to go round the palace!

 I rushed to the office and confronted Karim Khan.
 "What is the meaning of all this?"
 I demanded to know from him.